Getting Clean and Sober from Drugs and Alcohol

 Before you can get clean and sober from drugs or alcohol, you need to recognize the need for treatment.
 It may be difficult to admit that you have a problem, but substance abuse doesn’t have to control your life anymore.

 If your drug or alcohol abuse is interfering with work, school, home life, or relationships, you may need help recovering from an alcohol or drug addiction.
+If you suffer from mental health related symptoms, you may also be at risk of addiction related issues.
 Substance abuse treatment programs can provide you with assessment, support, structure, therapy and counseling, and medication to aid in your recovery.
 Drug and alcohol recovery programs can help to address the underlying problems that contribute to drug abuse in the first place and work towards replacing your maladaptive alcohol and drug use with positive habits and behaviors.
+Whether it is methamphetamines, opiates, other prescription drugs, alcohol or other substances that are controlling your life, there are many options to put you on a path of recovery.

 Treatment for drug and alcohol abuse often needs to be tailored to the specific individual seeking treatment.
 Not all treatment methods work for all people in the same way.
 The specific type of addiction matters as well, and physical addiction may require different treatment options than psychological addiction.